-INEDs are typically remunerated by means of an annual base retainer fee that is fixed and does not vary based on business performance.
+INEDs are typically remunerated by means of an annual base retainer fee and committee membership and/or chair fee that is fixed and does not vary based on business performance.
+Where required, INEDs are provided with professional indemnity (Directors and Officers) insurance for the period during which they undertake their duties.
 INEDs receive reimbursement for expenses incurred in the performance of their duties.